vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 But even before these accurate methods had been discovered, the Babylonian astronomers had learnt a lot more about the moon from long period observa tions.
 The most remarkable of these discoveries is that of the Chaldean Saros, or a period of 18 years 101 days, in which the eclipses of the sun and the moon recur.

 The occurrence of solar or lunar eclipses, when the two great luminaries disappear suddenly, either partially or wholly, were very striking phenomena for the ancient and medieval people, and gave rise to gloomy forebodings.
 There were all kinds of speculations about the cause of the eclipses, e.g., that the sun and the moon were periodically devoured by demons or dragons.
-The ancient astronomers, however, found that a solar eclipse takes place only near conjunction
+The ancient astronomers, however, found that a solar eclipse takes place only near conjunction (new-moon ), but every conjunction of the sun and the modn is not the occasion for a solar eclipse: A lunar eclipse takes place only pear opposition (full moon), but every opposition of the sun and the moon is not the occasion for a lunar eclipse.

-WITA

-TI

-SY

-!

-SOUN

-WOON

-CARTH
+In many ancient countries, China and Babylon for example, records of occurrence of eclipses had been kept.
+The celebrated Greek astronomer, Ptolemy of Alexandria (ca. 150 A. D.) had before him a record of eclipses kept at the Babylonian archives, dating from 747 B. C. They gave date of occurrence, time. and features of the eclipse, whether they were partial or total.
+From an analysis of these records, the Chaldean astronomers tried to discover the laws of periodicity of eclipses, which ultimately resulted in the discovery of the Saros cycle of 18 years and 10 or 11 days.
+The basis of the Saros cycle is as follows: .

+We do not exactly know when the ancient astronomers outgrew the myth of demons periodically devouring the sun and the moon during eclipse times, and arrived at the physical explanations now known to every student of astronomy, and reproduced in the diagrams given below.

 Fig. 4—Showing an eclipse of the moon.